 What You Will Learn

-The Associate in Arts (A.A.) and Associate in Science (A.S.) degrees ensure you can transfer to a four-year institution having already fulfilled general education and major-specific course requirements.
-The Central Piedmont teacher preparation degree includes required education courses and prepares you to transition into a teaching career after completing your degree at the four-year institution.
+Study to become a teacher in North Carolina and make a difference in your community.
+The Associate in Arts (A.A.) and Associate in Science (A.S.) degrees ensure you can transfer to a four-year institution having already fulfilled general education and foundational major-specific course requirements.
+The Central Piedmont teacher preparation degree includes required education courses and prepares you to transition into the four-year institution and begin observations in the classroom and graduate in two years with a bachelors in education.
 If you are currently pursuing an Associate in Arts or Associate in Science degree, you can take the required education courses to earn the teaching preparation degree.

 Why Choose Central Piedmont